dubeyrahul/dubeyrahul.github.io/_posts/2019-08-03-writing-pythonic-code.md

 ---
 layout: post
-title: "Python tips: Part 1 - Writing clean Python code"
+title: "Writing Pythonic Code: Part 1"
 date: 2019-08-03
 ---

-In this post, we will go over some basic techniques of making your Python code more readable by following some simple Pythonic principles laid out in PEP-8.
+This is the first of many Python related posts that I plan to write while studying how to write good Python code from the book [Effective Python](https://effectivepython.com/).
+In this post, we will go over some techniques of making your Python code more readable by following some simple Pythonic principles laid out in PEP-8.

 + [Why should we learn to write Pythonic code](#why-should-we-learn-to-write-pythonic-code)